Skip to content

 What language is Carpathian Rusyn?

-Carpathian Rusyn is a dialect of Ukrainian.
+Carpathian Rusyn is a dialect of the Ukrainian language.

 Where is Carpathian Rusyn spoken?